HIGHLIGHTS OF THIS WALKING HOLIDAY IN WEST CRETE

-During this walking holiday in West Crete you’ll experience incredible landscapes, beaches, culture and delicate ecosystems, mainly plants, birds and butterflies.
-Together with our expert naturalist, you will visit the beautiful Cretan coast & mountains as well as two spectacular gorges, incredible beaches & the most remote island of Europe, Gavdos.
+During our walking holiday in West Crete you’ll experience incredible landscapes, beaches, culture and delicate ecosystems, mainly plants, birds and butterflies.
+Together with our expert naturalist, you will explore the beautiful Cretan coast & mountains, three spectacular gorges, picturesque remote villages and incredible beaches.

 The prefecture of Chania is the greenest part of the island as the range of the White Mountains ensures the highest rainfall in Crete.
-You’ll have 2 bases, one at the picturesque old town of Chania and one at Ag.
-Roumeli village that offers incredible views to the Libyan sea.
+You’ll stay at the picturesque old town of Chania and then continue to the coastal villages of Palaiochora and Loutro, at the Sfakia region where you’ll enjoy incredible views to the Libyan sea.
 All walks end at Crete’s spectacular beaches.

 By joining our walking holiday in West Crete, Greece, you’ll get introduced by a local to a side of Crete that few people know about.